 Most of the SFRs and registers on the device will go to the same condition in the reset state.
 The Program Counter is forced to 0000h and is held there as long as the reset condition is applied.

 However, the reset state does not affect the on-chip RAM.
 The data in the RAM will be preserved during the reset.
 However, the stack pointer is reset to 07h, and therefore the stack contents will be lost.
-The RAM contents will be lost if the $V{DD}$ falls below approximately 2V, as this is the minimum voltage level required for the RAM to operate normally.
+The RAM contents will be lost if the VDD falls below approximately 2V, as this is the minimum voltage level required for the RAM to operate normally.
 Therefore after a first time power on reset the RAM contents will be indeterminate.
 During a power fail condition, if the power falls below 2V, the RAM contents are lost.
+Hence it should be assumed that after a power fail, the RAM contents are lost.

 After a reset most SFRs are cleared.
 Interrupts and Timers are disabled.
 The Watchdog timer is disabled if the reset source was a POR.
 The port SFRs have FFh written into them which puts the port pins in a high state.
 Port 0 floats as it does not have on-chip pull-ups.